tylermercer/personal-website/src/content/posts/software/declarative-code.md

 This works, but we've had to add code to three different places.
 Most notably, when we add a new score, we have to imperatively update `_highScore` if the new score is higher.
 But this behavior is, conceptually-speaking, part of the definition of the high score concept: the high score is the highest score the user has achieved so far.
 Wouldn't it be great if we could bundle that logic into the declaration of `highScore`?

-It would be, but we've got a deadline to hit, and our manager has already assigned us the next ticket: adding the user's most recent score to the display, and allowing them to reset all their data.
-Let's just keep going the way things are---we don't want to lose that [sunk cost](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect), after all.
+It would be, but we've got a deadline to hit, and our manager has already assigned us the next two tickets: adding the user's most recent score to the display, and allowing them to reset all their data.
+Let's keep going the way things are---we don't want to lose that [sunk cost](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect), after all.

 ```diff lang="ts"
  class ScoreTracker {